Software

 Seasoned Litigators in Failed ERP Implementations

-For over 20 years, Kasowitz’s team, led by partner Mark P. Ressler, a former federal prosecutor and seasoned trial lawyer, has obtained substantial recoveries for clients whose ERP projects have been plagued by delayed or disastrous go-lives, skyrocketing costs, deficient project management, missing functionality, excessive customization and an endless series of false assurances by the integrator or developer.
-Harnessing our aggressive litigation skills to our deep understanding of the technical problems that lead to failed projects (including in the areas of design, configuration, coding, testing and project management), we successfully pursue actions against leading ERP providers and more specialized software vendors.
+Harnessing our aggressive litigation skills to our deep understanding of the technical problems that lead to failed projects (including in the areas of design, configuration, coding, testing and project management), we successfully pursue actions against leading ERP providers and more specialized software vendors and have consistently obtained significant recoveries for clients damaged by failed ERP projects.

 Our role in ERP disputes typically begins when clients contact us either (1) in mid-project, as deliverable deadlines are missed, budgets are blown and integrators or developers demand costly change orders to fix their own mistakes, or (2) after go-live, as coding and interface defects disrupt ordering, shipping, accounting, procurement, inventory, payroll or other core business processes.